cisagov/ICSNPP/zeek_bsap_serial_parser/README.md

 This log captures BSAP RDB Extension function information and logs it to **bsap_serial_rdb_ext.log**.

-These Extension functions of RDB contain information from controllers loading date and time setting clearing diagnostics, and calling system resets.
-These only purtain to the GFC 3308 controllers.
+These Extension functions of RDB contain information from controllers loading date and time, setting clearing diagnostics, and calling system resets.
+These only pertain to the GFC 3308 controllers.

 #### Fields Captured